10UWP/FizzBusted/README.md

 Feedback, comments, code, ideas, brainstorming, discussion, etc all very welcome via any channel.
 Open an "issue" just to say hello

+# FizzBuzz Culture

+- What type of organization would ask members or prospective members to take the FizzBuzz test?
+- make a fictional company such as: "World Wide Dilbertian Associates Inc"

+# FizzBuzz Objectives

+- Promote your organization as focusing on the trivial
+- Ensure all organization members are demoralized by the asymetric power relationship
+- Communicate that creativity is not a desirable attribute

+# FizzBusted Objectives

+- point out the inherent absurdity of FizzBuzz through a "Spinal Tap" type of parody
+- educate organizations that 1970's social research "The Medium is the Message" is still valid today

+# Misc

+- add your ideas